 The following are our upcoming events:

-First meeting all registered members of the first Internet Governance Club
+First meeting for all registered members of the First Internet Governance Club